How it works

 - Unauthorized substitutions

-A builder warrants that, for two years from the date of possession, the common elements are free from:
+A builder warrants that, for two years from the date of registration, the common elements are free from:

 - Water penetration through the basement or foundation walls